Gdarthsid/QuITO-Version-1/README.md

 * Constraint: state, control, mixed (which can be a nonlinear function of states and control);
 * Boundary specification: boundary values, constraints of terminal states.

+The following table collects all the pre-loaded optimal control problem examples in QuITO:

 | Problem  | Dynamics | State/Control/Mixed Constraints |
 | ------------- | ------------- | ------------------------------- |
 | Aly Chan  | Nonlinear  |       No, Yes, No                         |